AlessandroMinali/rye/views/tutorial.md

       }.call(env)
     end

 `env` is holding all the <a href="http://www.rubydoc.info/github/rack/rack/master/file/SPEC#The_Environment" target="_blank">environment variables</a> that rack provides us, we take a copy as it may be modified elsewhere.
-We use `Rack::Request` and `Rack::Response` as convenient interfaces to work with rack. `@matched` will become a flag to track if we have found an appropriate route for the incoming request.  `catch(:rum_run_next_app)` is an error handling block that rum provides for one of it's helper methods `:run`, we'll talk about in a later tutorial.
+We use `Rack::Request` and `Rack::Response` as convenient interfaces to work with rack. `@matched` will become a flag to track if we have found an appropriate route for the incoming request.  `catch(:rum_run_next_app)` is an error handling block that rum provides for one of it's helper methods `:run`, we'll talk about it in a later tutorial.
 For now we are interested in what happens in the block:

     instance_eval(&@blk)
     @res.status = 404  unless @matched || !@res.empty?